Environmentally friendly building projects

 Focus on well-being among students and staff

 Sustainability and the environment are also about how we live our daily lives.
 At SSN, the focus is on the well-being of both students and staff.
-Among other things, we have a student health coordinator who works on planning and coordinating various social and environmental initiatives on all campuses, so as to facilitate increased well-being, inclusion, social community and good physical and mental health among students.
+Through different offers and functions we facilitate increased well-being, inclusion, social community and good physical and mental health among students.
 Internally, we are concerned with good working conditions for the employees and with building a good culture.